quirijndubois/uva-guessr/README.md

 ## Hosting

-Get started by running setup.py (Should work in any newer version of python) This script downloads the panorama images of all uva rooms in rooms.txt from https://rooster.uva.nl.
+Get started by running setup.py (Should work in any newer version of python) This script downloads the panorama images of all uva rooms in locations.csv from https://rooster.uva.nl.
+This also generates locations.json, required for the guessing menu.

 ### Docker-compose
 The easiest way to host is by using docker-compose: